-- Year-end interest or dividend payments from closely-held corporations - Rents and fees for services (delay December billings to defer income) - Commissions (close sales in January to defer income)
+- Year-end interest or dividend payments from closely-held corporations - Rents and fees for services (delay December billings to defer income) - ► Commissions (close sales in January to defer income)

-Caution: Income cannot be deferred to 2019 if you constructively receive it in 2018.
+Caution: Income cannot be deferred to 2020 if you constructively receive it in 2019.
 Constructive receipt occurs when you have the right to receive payment or have received a check for payment, even though it has not been deposited.
-Income also cannot be deferred if you effectively receive the benefit of the income; for example, if you are allowed to pledge a deferred compensation account balance to obtain a loan.
+Income also cannot be deferred if you effectively receive the benefit of the income, for example, if you pledge a deferred compensation account balance to obtain a loan.

-Bonuses that are determined based on work performed in 2018 can be paid during 2018 or in 2019.
-Payment in 2018 secures the 2018 deduction for the business using either the cash or accrual basis of accounting.
-Payment in 2019 will delay the deduction for a cash basis business, therefore allowing some flexibility in the year of deduction.
+Bonuses that are determined based on work performed in 2019 can be paid during 2019 or in 2020.
+Payment in 2019 secures the 2019 deduction for the business using either the cash or accrual basis of accounting.
+Payment in 2020 will delay the deduction for a cash basis business, therefore allowing some flexibility in the year of deduction.